davidcode08/csharp/README.md

-# The two small projects demonstrate my knowledge and experience in using C#.
+# My knowledge and experience in using C#.

 The shoppingcart project is a basic command-line style project, where it allows many customer shopping interactions.